Classification of certain weakly integral fusion categories: Abstract

 \section{Abstract}

-In this paper, we prove that fusion categories of Frobenius-Perron dimension $84$ and $90$ are either solvable or group-theoretical.
-Together with the results in the literature, we obtain that every weakly integral fusion category of Frobenius-Perron dimension less than $120$ is either solvable or group-theoretical.
-This implies that the answer to the question posed by Etingof, Nikshych and Ostrik in \cite{etingof2011weakly} is negative for weakly integral fusion categories of Frobenius-Perron dimension less than $120$.
+We prove that braided fusion categories of Frobenius-Perron $p^mq^nd$ or $p^2q^2r^2$ are weakly group-theoretical, where $p,q,r$ are distinct prime numbers, $d$ is a square-free natural number such that $(pq,d)=1$.
+As an application, we obtain that weakly integral braided fusion categories of Frobenius-Perron dimension less than $1800$ are weakly group-theoretical, and weakly integral braided fusion categories of odd dimension less than $33075$ are solvable.
+For the general case, we prove that fusion categories (not necessarily braided) of Frobenius-Perron dimension $84$ and $90$ either solvable or group-theoretical.
+Together with the results in the literature, this shows that every weakly integral fusion category of Frobenius-Perron dimension less than $120$ is either solvable or group-theoretical.
+Thus we complete the classification of all these fusion categories in terms of Morita equivalence.